 Question: Are RNase inhibitors required in the preparation of my sample?

-We have tested Protector RNase inhibitor (Sigma Aldrich PN-3335399001) and found that it gives the best results.
+In our demonstrated protocols we have tested Protector RNase inhibitor (Sigma Aldrich PN-3335399001) and found that it gives the best results.
 Note that some RNAse inhibitors may negatively affect your experiment.
 Please see: Can I use an alternative RNase inhibitor part number?

 Products: Single Cell Gene Expression, Single Cell Multiome ATAC + GEX